chiruit2077/Nextapp-Mobile/docs/ORDER_STATUS_MANAGEMENT.md

   unitPrice: number;
   totalPrice: number;
-  picked?: boolean;  // Indicates if item has been picked pickedQuantity?: number; // How many units have been picked rackLocation?: string;  // Location in warehouse part?: {
+  picked?: boolean;  // Indicates if item has been picked pickedQuantity?: number;  // How many were actually picked rackLocation?: string;  // Location in warehouse part?: {
     name: string;